FLming/CRNN.tf2/README.md

 Still have problem.
 It seems not support RNN and None-shape input now.
 If you know how to convert, tell me thanks.

+If you defined a fixed-shape input and remove BiLSTM, you can run to_tflite.py to get a tflite file.

 ## OpenVINO

 Still have a problem to convert to openvino ir.